Magnitus-/hypriot-kit/README.md

 * blank_image: Placehold blank image containing the partition sizes of the filesystem
   * image: Name to give to the build image that will generate the artifact
   * repo: Repo containing logic to build the build image.
 Can be the official repo (default) or your custom fork of it.
+  * branch: Branch in the repo to use to build the image.
+Can be omitted in which case the default branch of the repo will be used.
   * device: Device to taylor the partitions for.
 Can be one of the following: rpi, odroid
 * rpi_bootloader: Bootfiles for the Raspberry Pi
   * image: Name to give to the build image that will generate the artifact
   * repo: Repo containing logic to build the build image.
 Can be the official repo (default) or your custom fork of it.
+  * branch: Branch in the repo to use to build the image.
+Can be omitted in which case the default branch of the repo will be used.
   * firmware_repo: Repo containing the bootfiles to archive.
 Can be the official repo (default) or your custom fork of it.
 * rpi_kernel: Raspberry Pi 64 bits kernel
   * image: Name to give to the build image that will generate the artifact
   * repo: Repo containing logic to build the build image.
 Can be the official repo (default) or your custom fork of it.
+  * branch: Branch in the repo to use to build the image.
+Can be omitted in which case the default branch of the repo will be used.
   * kernel_repo: Repo to fetch the kernel from.
 Can be the official repo (default) or your custom fork of it.
-  * branch: Branch of the kernel repo to build from (you can vary this to build different versions of the kernel)
+  * kernel_branch: Branch of the kernel repo to build from (you can vary this to build different versions of the kernel)
 * rpi_sd_image: Hypriot OS final SD image for the Raspberry Pi 64 bits
   * image: Name to give to the build image that will generate the artifact
   * repo: Repo containing logic to build the build image.
 Can be the official repo (default) or your custom fork of it.
+  * branch: Branch in the repo to use to build the image.
+Can be omitted in which case the default branch of the repo will be used.
   * docker_engine_version: Version of the docker engine that should be included in the image
   * docker_compose_version: Version of docker-compose that should be included in the image
   * docker_machine_version: Version of Docker Machine that should be included in the image